vizzuhq/vizzu-story-js/README.md

 ```

 Create the data story by defining a sequence of slides.
 A slide can be a single
-chart corresponding to a single
+chart corresponding to an [animate](https://lib.vizzuhq.com/latest/tutorial/)
-[animate](https://lib.vizzuhq.com/latest/tutorial/) call from `Vizzu`.
-Or a
-slide can be a sequence of animation calls, in which case all of these
+call from `Vizzu`.
+Or a slide can be a sequence of animation calls, in which
-animations will be played until the last one in the sequence, allowing for more
+case all of these animations will be played until the last one in the sequence,
-complex transitions between slides.
-Navigation controls beneath the chart will
+allowing for more complex transitions between slides.
-navigate between the slides.
-You can use the `PgUp` and `PgDn` buttons, left and
-right arrows to navigate between slides, and the `Home` and `End` buttons to
-jump to the first or last slide.

 ```javascript
 const slides = [{